shakes76/PatternAnalysis-2023/recognition/superres_46501635/README.md

 # ESPCN Super-Resolution Model with ADNI Dataset

 This project implements the Efficient Sub-Pixel Convolutional Neural Network (ESPCN) for image super-resolution using the ADNI (Alzheimer's Disease Neuroimaging Initiative) dataset.
-The ADNI dataset is organized in the following format:
+The ADNI dataset is preprocessed and organized in the following format:

 ```
 ADNI
 │
 └───AD_NC
     │
-    ├───test
+    ├───test (80% of data)
     │   ├───AD
     │   │   └───*.jpeg (greyscale jpeg images)
     │   │
     │   └───NC
     │       └───*.jpeg (greyscale jpeg images)
     │
-    └───train
+    └───train (20% of data)
         ├───AD
         │   └───*.jpeg (greyscale jpeg images)
         │
         └───NC
             └───*.jpeg (greyscale jpeg images)
 ```

+Then the ADNI dataset is transferred to use PyTorch tensors and then normalised to a mean of 0.5 and std dev of 0.5 to ensure that the pixel values are in the range [-1, 1], this is done as it is suitable for deep learning models based on empirical evidence.

 ## Overview